History of Food, Diet, and Health

 Fri 10/26: NO CLASS

-- Write a 750 word analysis about how the label tries to inform you about health
+- Write a 800-word analysis about how the label informs you perceptions of healthy

 - AS ALWAYS: your analysis must draw from course readings!